Aliases for PRKAR1A Gene

 GeneCards Summary for PRKAR1A Gene

-PRKAR1A (Protein Kinase, CAMP-Dependent, Regulatory, Type I, Alpha) is a Protein Coding gene.
-Diseases associated with PRKAR1A include primary pigmented nodular adrenocortical disease and carney complex-trismus-pseudocamptodactyly syndrome.
-Among its related pathways are Immune System and DAG and IP3 signaling.
+PRKAR1A (Protein Kinase CAMP-Dependent Type I Regulatory Subunit Alpha) is a Protein Coding gene.
+Diseases associated with PRKAR1A include acrodysostosis 1, with or without hormone resistance and myxoma, intracardiac.
+Among its related pathways are Translation Insulin regulation of translation and Ca, cAMP and Lipid Signaling.
 GO annotations related to this gene include ubiquitin protein ligase binding and protein kinase A catalytic subunit binding.
 An important paralog of this gene is PRKAR2B.

 UniProtKB/Swiss-Prot for PRKAR1A Gene